unik-name/docs.unikname.network/docs/uns-usethenetwork/cli.md

 [[toc]]

 ## Introduction
-Universal Name System provides an interactive command line interface to create and manage your wallets ans UNIK tokens.
+Universal Name System provides an interactive command line interface to create and manage your wallets, your UNS protocol tokens and your UNIK NFT tokens.

 **Mainnet is not launched yet, please use devnet**.

 ## Requirements